FelixAburto/Detection-Engineering/README.md

 <b>Define Rule:</b>

-Now that we have our query and Elastic Defender we are now going to create our detection rule.
-To do this copy the query and click on the hamburger icon on the top-left corner of the page.
-Scroll down to "Security" and select the "Rules" option.
-Afterwards click on "Detection Rules (SIEM)" and then select "Create New Rule".
-Make sure that the "Custom Query" option is selected then scroll down and paste our query.
-Next scroll down to the "Suppress alerts by" option and enter in "host.name".
-Then select "Per time period" and select 5 minutes.
-What this will do is reduce the noise generated by repetitive alerts by grouping similar alerts together.
+Now that we have our query and Elastic Defender, we are ready to create our detection rule.
+First, copy the query.
+Then, click on the hamburger icon in the top-left corner of the page, scroll down to "Security," and select the "Rules" option.
+Next, click on "Detection Rules (SIEM)" and select "Create New Rule."
+Ensure that the "Custom Query" option is selected, then scroll down and paste our query.
+Next, scroll down to the "Suppress alerts by" option and enter "host.name."
+Select "Per time period" and set it to 5 minutes.
+This configuration will help reduce the noise generated by repetitive alerts by grouping similar alerts together.

 <p align="center">
 <img src="https://i.imgur.com/uLeJvqo.png" height="100%" width="100%" alt="Detection Engineering Logo Team Ghost"/>